Chronic Absenteeism Directly Affects Lifetime Learning

 HSC, in partnership with Trust for America’s Health, co-convenes the National Collaborative on Education and Health which is working to transform the conditions of health in schools across the country.
 Chronic absenteeism is a key focus of the Collaborative.
 Through the Collaborative HSC is working to develop guidance for both the health and education sectors that can be used to support efforts to address chronic absenteeism.
 For example, the Collaborative is working to develop guidance that schools can use to better understand the major student health issues impacting their student population.
 The Collaborative is also working to support the inclusion of chronic absenteeism data in health and public health data systems, such as Community Health Needs Assessments.

 States are uniquely positioned to catalyze efforts to address chronic absenteeism and can play a critical role in analyzing the data to determine who missing too much school and why.
 Mapping the Early Attendance Gap: Charting a Course for Student Success, a report released by Attendance Works and Healthy Schools Campaign, was informed by the efforts of the National Collaborative on Education and Health.
 The report emphasizes the key role states can play in changing patterns of chronic absenteeism.
 The report highlights the connection between health and attendance and the power of states to tackle absenteeism by tapping key champions, leveraging data and learning from leaders who have improved attendance despite challenging conditions.
+For an example of a state plan to address chronic absenteeism, see Oregon’s state plan.

 In Illinois, HSC worked with advocates and legislators to pass a bill that establishes an Illinois Attendance Commission.
 The Commission has been charged with “identifying strategies, mechanisms, and approaches to help parents, educators, principals, superintendents and the State Board of Education address and prevent chronic absenteeism.”
 HSC currently serves on the Commission, which was launched in late 2015.
 The Commission represents an important vehicle for advancing efforts to address chronic absenteeism in Illinois.